 CREDIT APPROVAL PROCESS: This is the procedure for obtaining KU course equivalency approval for courses you plan to take abroad.

 All courses taken and grades earned while abroad must be posted as transfer credit on a law student's KU transcript.
 The law school will make the final decision regarding posting of credit, and their application toward graduation.

 Students participating in a bilateral exchange with the University of Aberdeen are guaranteed a place in student accommodation for the duration of their studies as long as they apply by the stated deadline.
 International exchange and study abroad students are integrated into the halls with other University of Aberdeen students, so KU students will have the opportunity to meet local students as well as other international students.
 Accommodation mainly consists of apartment (suite) style living, with each student having his or her own single room.
-Some halls also have pricate en-suite bathrooms.
+Some halls also have private en-suite bathrooms.
 Most exchange students opt to live in Hillhead Student Village, which is self-catered accommodation.
 Students may also apply to live in Adam Smith House, which has catered options.